sigstore/root-signing/playbooks/ORCHESTRATION.md

 To manually verify the POP, run `./scripts/dpop-verify.sh ${PR_NUM}
 ${DELEGATION_NAME}`.
 Don't forget to ensure that `./scripts/verify.sh
-$PR` runs on the PR to validate the `targets.json` has a valid format.
+$PR` runs on the PR to validate the `targets.json` has a valid format and that the delegation metadata is properly signed.
 Merge the PR against the ceremony branch.

 ## Step 4: Hardware Key Signing